AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - Dedicated Endpoints
         - e.g. Reader endpoint, writer endpoint, custom endpoint
 - Auto Fail-over
+    - Replica in same or different AZ
+        - flips CNAME to healthy replica
+        - takes 30 seconds max
+    - No Replica & no serverless
+        - attempt to create a new DB instance in same AZ as original
+        - best-effort basis, may not succeed
 - Aurora Serverless
     - auto-scaling on-demand config version of Aurora
     - Pay per second, can be more cost-effective